krb5/krb5/doc/admin/conf_files/kdc_conf.rst

         the principal within this realm.

     **dup-skey**
-        Enabling this flag allows the principal to obtain a session key for another user, permitting user-to-user authentication for this principal.
+        Enabling this flag allows the KDC to issue user-to-user service tickets for this principal.

     **forwardable**
         Enabling this flag allows the principal to obtain forwardable